The Dogwood Festival takes place in Piedmont Park each April and features a large artist market, live music, disc dog competition and children’s area.

 From Arts Center

-If you exit at the Arts Center station, follow the signs to the West Peachtree Street exit and turn left to walk along West Peachtree.
+From the Arts Center station, follow the signs to the West Peachtree Street exit and turn left to walk along West Peachtree Street.
 At 14th Street turn left and walk about three blocks to reach the park.
 The 14th Street entrance will get you closer to the sports fields and the lake, where most of the artist market and the Kids Village sets up.
 Plan for about a 15 minute walk.
 The festival also operates a free shuttle from this station to the park.
+Note you can also walk up 15th Street next to the station then cross over to 14th Street, but the walk is much hillier.

-Or, you can exit at the Midtown MARTA station and walk east on 10th Street to reach the park.
-This is a more direct route.
-After getting off the train, go up the central escalators/stairs to street level and take the 10th Street exit out of the station and turn right.
+From the Midtown MARTA station main exit, turn right on 10th Street to reach the park (or turn left on 10th Street from the Federal Reserve exit).
 This route is closest to the meadow off of 10th Street, the location of the disc dog competition and rides.
-Walking time is about 10 minutes to the edge of the park.
+Walking time is about 10 minutes to the edge of the park and approximately 10 more to the meadow.

-- Bus 36 goes down 10th Street and to the Highlands and Emory
+- Bus 36 goes down 10th Street and to Virginia Highland and Emory

 - Bus 99 also goes down 10th Street and then south on Monroe Drive